waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 1 (Invalidated):** The fossil needed to pass the Rocket Grunt is located in a previously unexplored section of Mt.
 Moon 1F. **Result (Turn 194646):** The entire eastern corridor originating from the Super Nerd at (25, 32) is a confirmed dead end.
 - **Hypothesis 2 (Active):** The fossil is located on a lower floor of Mt.
 Moon (B1F or B2F). **Test Plan:** Systematically re-explore all paths on B1F and B2F, starting from known ladders.
 - **Untested Assumption 1:** The Officer Jenny blocking the path in Cerulean City is a permanent story block.
+- **Untested Assumption 2:** The fossil for the Mt.
+Moon Rocket Grunt might not be in Mt.
+Moon itself.
+I may need to find it elsewhere and return later.

 # V. Tool & Agent Development

 ## A. Active Agents & Tools
 - **`stuck_navigator_agent`**: Suggests high-level navigational pivots when tools fail.
 - **`map_connectivity_analyzer`**: Analyzes map XML to identify partitioned areas.

 ## B. Development Lessons
 - **Lesson: Menu Cursor Behavior:** Menu cursor starting positions are non-deterministic.
 - **Lesson: Battle Move Selection:** The move selection menu is a single-column list navigated with UP/DOWN only.
 LEFT/RIGHT have no effect.

 ## C. New Tool Ideas
 - **`automated_battle_move_selector`**: A tool that takes the output of `battle_strategist_agent` and fully automates the move selection process, including navigating the menu and confirming the move.
 - **`automated_fly_navigator`**: A tool to automate selecting a destination from the Fly map menu.
 - **`automated_pokecenter_healer`**: A tool to automate the dialogue sequence for healing Pokémon at any Pokémon Center.
+- **`puzzle_solver_agent`**: Takes current puzzle context (objective, clues, failed hypotheses) and generates a ranked list of new hypotheses to test.
+This would formalize my problem-solving process.

 # VI.
 Exploration Log
 - **Mt.
 Moon 1F Eastern Corridor (Turn 194646):** Confirmed that the entire eastern corridor originating from the Super Nerd at (25, 32) is a dead end.
 The path is blocked by an impassable wall at (34, 27).
 This invalidates the hypothesis that the fossil is accessible from this part of 1F.

-# VII.
-New Agent & Tool Ideas (Post-Reflection)
-- **`puzzle_solver_agent`**: Takes current puzzle context (objective, clues, failed hypotheses) and generates a ranked list of new hypotheses to test.
-This would formalize my problem-solving process.
-- **`automated_fly_navigator`**: A tool to automate selecting a destination from the Fly map menu.
-- **`automated_pokecenter_healer`**: A tool to automate the dialogue sequence for healing Pokémon.

-# VIII.
-New Hypotheses (Post-Reflection)
-- **Untested Assumption 2:** The fossil for the Mt.
-Moon Rocket Grunt might not be in Mt.
-Moon itself.
-I may need to find it elsewhere and return later.